An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems

-The VRP is formally defined as an NP-hard combinatorial optimization problem with a directed graph \(G = (V, E)\), where \(V = \{v_0,...,v_n\}\) is the set of locations and \(E = \{ (v_i,v_j): v_i,v_j\in V, i \ne j)\}\) is the set of edges between the locations.
+The VRP is formally defined as an NP-hard combinatorial optimization problem with a directed graph \(G = (V, E)\), where \(V = \{0,1,...,n\}\) is the set of locations and \(E = \{ (v_i,v_j): v_i,v_j\in V, i \ne j)\}\) is the set of edges between the locations.
 Location \(v_0\) is not a delivery location but is the depot where the routes begin and end.
 The set or fleet of vehicles is \(K\).
 We will discuss constraints around vehicles in the next section.
-There is also a cost matrix over the edges \(C = (c_{ij})\).
+There is also a cost matrix over the edges \(C = (c_{ij})_{n \times n}\).
 The cost is defined as the distance between two locations in the graph.

 In order to solve the VRP, we must create at most \(|K|\) routes that start and end at the depot location and minimize total cost.
-For simplicity, we will say the set \(N\) is equal to \(V\), except it does not contain the depot, \(v_0\). \(x_{ijk}\) is defined as the binary variable \(x\) for an edge between location \(i\) and location \(j\) on vehicle \(k\).
+For simplicity, we will say the set \(N\) is equal to \(V\), except that it does not contain the depot, \(v_0\). \(x_{ijk}\) is defined as the binary variable \(x\) for an edge between location \(i\) and location \(j\) on vehicle \(k\).
+Let \(u_{ik}\) be an integer variable representing the visit position of location \(i\) on vehicle \(k's\) route.
 We can mathematically represent this problem as a minimization problem with the constraints as follows,

 s. t.